stelladream2/helloMVC/README.md

 // README.md

-This is the README file for the MVC project.
+This is the README file for the MVC project by integrating JSP and Servlet.
 MVC is a design pattern that separates the model, view and controller.
 This source shows MVC architecture by integrating servlets and jsps.
 I hope that you understand MVC design pattern.
 I joined this project, Thanks from nykim

-April 10.
-2016
+April, 2016